The Complete Honest Hands-On Review Of Panasonic EVA1

 Or maybe the overly cautious Panasonic engineers didn’t like the idea of people relying on adaptors hanging off the front of the camera, and they figured that the dominance of Canon lenses in the market (both stills and lower-end cinema) made it the natural choice.

 Still, I do miss having a speed booster.
-I feel if they had gone with the Varicam sensor and a short flange depth lens mount the EVA1 would truly have been the lowlight king.
-Oh and ‘full-frame depth of field’ yadda yadda.
+If they had gone with the Varicam sensor and a short flange depth lens mount, the EVA1 would truly have been the lowlight king.
+Oh, and ‘full-frame depth of field’, yadda yadda.

-On the plus side, you can convert it to PL mount via a relatively cheap conversion kit from Wooden camera which you can do at home… if you have nerves of steel.
+On the plus side, you can convert it to PL mount via a relatively cheap conversion kit from a Wooden camera, which you can do at home… if you have nerves of steel.

 Honestly, it’s not that bad.